 The 20x20mm HGLRC Zeus35 has FC, PDB and ESC all integrated into one single board.
 This powerful little FC is designed with 2″, 3″, 4″ and even 5″ FPV drones in mind, but can one flight controller rule it all?

 The number of flight controllers (FC) for FPV drones can be overwhelming for beginners.
 This guide explains all the features and differences, and highlights important factors to consider when choosing a mini quad FC.

 Holybro released a new version of the Kakute F7, the V1.5!
 In this post we are going to take a look what’s new and whether you should upgrade from the predecessor.

-Here are some of the best FC (flight controllers) for racing mini quads using Betaflight, KISS and Raceflight firmware, based on their features, spec and user feedback.
+Here are some of the best flight controllers (FC) for mini quads and racing drones running Betaflight, KISS and Raceflight firmware.

 My favourite FC – the CLRacing F7 has been upgraded to V2.
 In addition to the improvements they also released two versions, DUAL Gyro and MPU6000!
 Everyone’s happy!